stark1tty/awesome-PhD/README.md

 #### Tools and Utilities
 - [AWESOME SELFHOSTED](https://github.com/awesome-selfhosted/): An extensive and beloved Awesome List for free and open-sourced applications from various categories, many of which offer (sometimes paid) cloud hosting.
 You can find free alternatives to many paid apps on this list.
 - [EVERYTHING](https://www.voidtools.com/): Lightweight app for Windows that locates files and folders by name instantly.
 - [F.LUX](https://justgetflux.com/): A desktop app that makes the color of your computer's display adapt to the time of day, warm at night and like sunlight during the day.
-Includes a large number of customisation settings.
+Includes a large number of customization settings and additional filters.
 Helps with eye strain and sleep.
+- [FREEFILESYNC](https://freefilesync.org/): FreeFileSync is a folder comparison and synchronization software that creates and manages backup copies of all your important files.
+Instead of copying every file every time, FreeFileSync determines the differences between a source and a target folder and transfers only the minimum amount of data needed.
+FreeFileSync is Open Source software, available for Windows, macOS, and Linux.
 - [PANDOC](https://pandoc.org/): Format converter for many types of documents.

 ### Grants and Funding